 CIPC engages an audience of 10 to 15,000 over a period of 15 days, and culminates in two sold-out performances at Severance Hall that feature the four finalists performing with The Cleveland Orchestra.
-Throughout this period, solo, chamber music, and concerto performances by the contestants, guest artist recitals, symposia, films, discussion groups, and social events provide multiple opportunities for patrons to engage in a full-immersion experience of music, learning, and entertainment.
+Throughout this period, solo, chamber music, and concerto performances by the contestants, guest artist recitals, films, discussion groups, and social events provide multiple opportunities for patrons to engage in a full-immersion experience of music, learning, and entertainment.

 Highlights for the contestants include:

 - Every pianist accepted to the competition who does not advance receives a cash award of $1,000.
 This means every pianist is guaranteed to receive at least $1,000 to help offset travel expenses regardless of any outcome.

 - First prize consists of a cash award of $75,000 (U.S.), a New York recital debut, three years of management services, and a CD on the Steinway & Sons label.

 - Generous second, third, and fourth prize cash awards, semi-finalist prizes, and at least eight special prizes will be awarded.
 Click here for details.

 - All contestants receive complimentary room and board for as long as they remain in the competition.